huggingface/blog/ambassadors-program.md

 🧑🏻‍💻 Exclusive workshops and support from the Hugging Face team!

-🤗 Direct contact with the HF team, including insight into the latest projects, features, and more!
+🤗 Insight into the latest projects, features, and more!

 🎁 Exclusive merchandise and assets.